Coverage correlation: detecting singular dependencies between random variables: Theoretical guarantees

-In this section, we present theoretical results for the coverage correlation coefficient $\kappa_n^{X, Y}$ defined in Definition~\ref{def:covcorr}.
-We first show that for univariate $X$ and $Y$, $\kappa_n^{X, Y}$ converges in probability to a population quantity that measures an $f$-divergence between $P^{(X, Y)}$ and $P^X \otimes P^Y$.
+We first show that for univariate $X$ and $Y$, $\kappa_n^{X, Y}$, as defined in Definition~\ref{def:covcorr}, converges in probability to a population quantity that measures an $f$-divergence between $P^{(X, Y)}$ and $P^X \otimes P^Y$.
 We recall the definition of $f$-divergence \citep[see, e.g.][Definition~8.2]{samworth2025statistics}.

 \begin{defn} Let $f: \mathbb{R} \to \mathbb{R} \cup \{+\infty\}$ be a convex function with $f(1)=0$.
 For any two probability measures $\mu, \nu$ on a space $\mathcal{S}$, let $\mathrm{d} \mu = h \, \mathrm{d}\nu + \mathrm{d} \nu^{\perp}$ be the Lebesgue--Radon--Nikodym decomposition of $\mu$ with respect to $\nu$, where $h$ is $\nu$-integrable and $\nu^{\perp}$ is singular with respect to $\nu$.
 The \emph{$f$-divergence} between $\mu$ and $\nu$ is defined as